Independent Connection Provider (ICP) Services by AIS Utilities

 What is an Independent Connection Provider?

-An Independent Connection Provider (ICP) operates under NERS accreditation, governed by the National Electricity Registration Scheme.
+The meaning of an Independent Connection Provider (ICP) is a company that independently designs and installs utility connections, such as electricity or water, separate from the main network operator.
+An ICP operates under NERS accreditation, governed by the National Electricity Registration Scheme.
 At AIS Utilities, our ICP services adhere to the highest industry standards, ensuring that we only undertake projects within the scope of our NERS certification.
 Our team is fully qualified for diverse tasks, bringing expertise to every undertaking.

 Who Can Benefit from Our ICP Services?